CHESSComputing/ChessAnalysisPipeline/docs/workflows/HDRM.md

 ### From a local CHAP clone

 1. Create and activate a base conda environent, e.g. with [Miniforge](https://github.com/conda-forge/miniforge).
-1. Install a local version of the CHAP package according to the [instructions](/docs/installation.md)
+1. Install a local version of the CHAP package according to the {ref}`installation instructions <installation>`.
 1. Create the HDRM conda environment:
    ```bash
    mamba env create -f <path_to_CHAP_clone_dir>/CHAP/hdrm/environment.yml